Financing issues in proposed HIV/AIDS intervention of providing anti-retroviral drugs to selected regions in India

 MetadataShow full item record

-The development of antiretroviral therapy has given a new hope for people living with acquired immuno deficiency syndrome.
-In the face of increased disease burden due to HIV the global and political commitment towards controlling the pandemic has received renewed thrust in recent times.
-The Government of India has initiated antiretroviral treatment as a part of national public health programme in the six high-prevalence states.
-The aim of the paper is to provide the programme planners and other stakeholders, information about the impact of initiating antiretroviral therapy programme in the country.
-The paper discusses the global commitment towards fighting the disease in the light of the development in affordability and accessibility of antiretroviral drugs therapy.
-The paper highlights the importance of infrastructure and logistic requirement for developing a comprehensive treatment programme for the affected population in India.
-Finally, the paper has drawn broad financial implications of the antiretroviral therapy under different treatment scenarios.
-The estimated financial requirement for treatment vary from Rs.
-92 crores per annum if focusing on 400,000 HIV/AIDs cases to identify patients requiring ARV Therapy to 1008 crores per annum if all 4 million patients are screened for coverage.
-Against this NACO has allocated total of Rs.
-113 crores for treatment part of the proposed intervention.
-Even under the most conservative estimate achieving the treatment target in India with the proposed programme budget will be a challenging task.
+The development of anti-retroviral therapy has given new hope for people living with the acquired immuno deficiency syndrome.
+The government of India has initiated anti-retroviral treatment as a part of the national public health programme in six high-prevalence states.
+This paper aims to examine the financial implications of initiating anti-retroviral therapy programme in the country.
+It highlights the importance of infrastructure and logistic requirements for developing a comprehensive treatment programme for the affected population.
+Finally, the paper estimates the broad financial implications of the anti-retroviral therapy under different treatment scenarios.
+The estimatedfinancial requirements for treatment vary from Rs 92 crore per annum if 4,00,000 HIV/AIDS cases are covered to Rs 1,008 crore per annum if all four million patients are screened.
+Against this, when the programme was started the National Aids Control Organisation had allocated a total of Rs 113 crore for the treatment part of this intervention.
+Even under the most conservative estimate, achieving the treatment target in India with this budget will be a challenging task.